efdourado/fs-echo/README.md

-# Echo - Minimal Music Web App
+# Memphis - Minimal Music Web App

 **Overview**

-Music, reimagined — Echo is a web application designed to provide a seamless, modern music listening experience.
+Music, reimagined — Memphis is a web application designed to provide a seamless, modern music listening experience.
 Users can build and manage personal playlists, and align new perspectives through sound.

 ---